tcorzo/myrpl-cli/README.md

 ## Usage 📚

-To use MyRPL CLI, you need a bearer token for authentication.
+To use myrpl-cli, you need a bearer token for authentication.
 You can provide this token either as an environment variable (even within a .env file) or as a command-line argument.

 ### Logging In 🔑